 In January 2023, we entered into the Astellas Agreement with Astellas.
 Under this agreement, Astellas obtained the sole and exclusive right to commercialize Xork for use in Pompe disease in combination with an Astellas gene therapy investigational or authorized product, with a current focus on AT845.
 In connection with entry into this agreement, we received a \$10 million upfront payment and are eligible to receive \$340.0 million for certain additional development and commercial milestones plus royalties on any potential commercial sales where Xork is used as a pre-treatment for AT845.
 As a result of the sublicense of Xork to Astellas, we made a \$4.0 million payment to Genovis in February 2023.
-In March 2024, we were notified by Astellas of their intention to terminate the Astellas Agreement, effective June 6, 2024.
-For further description of the Astellas Agreement, see Note 13 to our unaudited consolidated financial statements included elsewhere in the registration statement of which this prospectus forms a part
+The Astellas Agreement was terminated effective June 6, 2024.
+For further description of the Astellas Agreement, see Note 13 to our unaudited consolidated financial statements included elsewhere in the registration statement of which this prospectus forms a part.
+Amounts paid and remaining obligations with regard to the Xork product candidate not reimbursed by Astellas through the Astellas Agreement are subject to potential reimbursement through deductions to CVR distributions as described in Note 5 to our unaudited consolidated financial statements included elsewhere in the registration statement of which this prospectus forms a part.